Kotlin Help

 %use dataframe

-To retrieve data from a file in Kotlin Notebook:
+To retrieve data from a file into your Kotlin Notebook, use the DataFrame.read() function:

-The .read() function automatically detects the input format based on the file extension and content.
-You can also add other arguments to customize the function, such as specifying the delimiter with delimiter = ';'.
+The DataFrame.read() function detects the input format based on the file extension and content.

 Display data

-Once you have the data in your notebook, you can easily store it in a variable and access it by running the following in a code cell:
+Once you have the data in your notebook, you can display it.
+The easiest way is to store your data in a variable and then return it:

-This code displays the data from the file of your choice, such as CSV, JSON, XLS, XLSX, or Apache Arrow.
+This code displays the data from your file as an interactive table:

 Display data

-To gain insights into the structure or schema of your data, apply the .schema() function on your DataFrame variable.
-For example, dfJson.schema() lists the type of each column in your JSON dataset.
+To gain insights into the structure or schema of your data, use the .schema() function on your DataFrame variable.

 Schema example

-You can also use the autocompletion feature in Kotlin Notebook to quickly access and manipulate the properties of your DataFrame.
-After loading your data, simply type the DataFrame variable followed by a dot to see a list of available columns and their types.
+With Kotlin Notebook, you can also use the autocompletion feature.
+It allows you to quickly access and manipulate the properties of your DataFrame.
+After loading your data, simply type the DataFrame variable followed by a period (.) to see a list of available columns and their types.

 Available properties